mozilla-l10n/localizer-documentation/webprojects/fundraising.md

 ### Testing currency settings

+The first thing to check is that the website supports all the relevant currencies for your locale.
-You want to make sure the default currency selected for your locale is the one that makes the most sense.
+You also want to make sure the default currency selected for your locale is the one that makes the most sense.
 We can only set a default currency by locale and can’t rely on geolocation to change it.

 Check that the currency formatting is correct for your language.
 If it’s not correct, please [file an issue](#How-to-report-an-issue).